rithik-b/BeatSaverUpdater/README.md

 - Option to delete old map after download and migrate its references (all favourites and non syncable playlists will have the map replaced)

 **Important:**
-- This uses a cache of the BeatSaver database (using SongDetailsCache) so map updates won't show up immediately!
-Don't worry, this isn't a bug, just want to send as few requests to BeatSaver as possible.
+- This uses a cache of the BeatSaver database by default (using SongDetailsCache) so map updates won't show up immediately!
+If you have SongDetailsCache installed and would like to turn this behaviour off, you can do so in Mod Settings.
+IF you don't have SongDetailsCache, this shouldn't apply to you.
 - This only accounts for maps that use BeatSaver's update feature and are uploaded on the same key.
 Reuploads do not count as an updated map.

 ## Download